OctoFi/octofidotcom/_posts/2020-08-17-interest-pool.md

 ---
-title: Interest Pool for Earning Yield
+title: Interest Pool for Earning Yield with Octokens
 date: 2020-08-17 00:00:00
-description:
+description: Both private and public sale participants will be able to assign tokens to our interest yielding smart contract, to earn additional OCTO for 3, 6, and 12 month runtimes.
 featured_image: '/images/4.jpg'
 ---